secretworry/as_nested_set/README.md

 end
 ```

-But if you want to ensure consistency across multiple `execute` , to avoid the racing condition, you have to wrap all them in a transaction.
+But if you want to ensure consistency across multiple `execute`s , to avoid the racing condition, you have to isolate them by wrap them in different transaction.

 ## How to move a node to be the n-th child of a target